vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 practical reputation also among the Shivaites of the South is clear from the fact that, as Barnett writes me, it had been edited in 1918 at Madras by V. R. Subrahmanya Aiyar with a Tamil translation and in 1920 at Amalapuram by M. Lakshminarasinham together with an interpretation in Telugu.'

 Again, the great scientific importance of the text could be surmised after the comparatively detailed discussion by M. S. Kaula, A Short Review of the Research Publications (Kashmir State), as well as from the words of the meditor, J. C. Chatterji, who says of it in the preface : t bears the same relation to the Adväita Shaivä System of Kashmir as the Vedanta-sära of Sadananda does to the Vedānta System.
 That is to say, it is intended to be an easy introduction to, and a summary of the doctrines of, the System.'
 Whether the text really deserves the epithet 'easy,' the reader may judge for himself.
 But the surmise as to the importance of the text has been confirmed in the course of translating; indeed, it presents an introduction into the system and a com pendium of its most important doctrinal material.
 Only later did I become aware, through a footnote in Winternitz, G.I.L., 313, p.
 445, that also V. S. Ghate, Ind.
 Ant.
 42 (1913), p.
-217f., in his discussion of the Sivasūtravimars'inī and the Pratyabhijñahraya re conimends the latter as a handbook for the introduction to Kashmir Shivaism.
+217f., in his discussion of the Sivasūtravimarś'inī and the Pratyabhijñahraya re conimends the latter as a handbook for the introduction to Kashmir Shivaism.

 'In passing, it should be noted that, according to Barnett, these are the only translations, or commentaries on our text which liave been published.